 And so does website ERP software implementation.
-You shouldn’t underestimate the importance of this step, neither should you try to make it quickly — clear goals define a huge part of ERP system development.
+You should neither underestimate the importance of this step nor try to do it quickly — clear goals define a huge part of ERP system development.

-There's a great SMART technique of setting goals.
+There's a great SMART technique for setting goals.

-In this case, SMART isn’t adjective, it’s an acronym that means:
+In this case, SMART isn’t an adjective but an acronym which stands for:

 - S — Specific.

-To “improve communication between the accounting and logistics departments” isn’t a SMART goal.
-This is quite a blurred thing to achieve.
+Trying to “improve communication between the accounting and logistics departments” isn’t a SMART goal.
+In fact, it is quite a blurred thing to achieve.

-The proper goal should include the goal itself, all participants, resources and limits.
+A proper goal should include the goal itself, all its participants, resources, as well as limits.

 - M — Measurable.

-To comply with the SMART goal setting method, the goals has to have a clear numeric targets and time limits like:
+To comply with the SMART goal setting method, the goal has to have a clear numeric target and/or time limit like: